Rajdeepc/react-code-split-component/README.md

 ## App Component which doesn't render the Modal Component on Load
 ![App](appComponent.png)

-## Modal Component which loads once user clicks on the button
+## Modal Component which loads once user clicks on the button.
+See 2.chunk.js
 ![App](CodeSplittedModal.png)